 The microflat has a separate bedroom with a wardrobe.
 It has a bathroom off a corridor.
 I has a kitchen with a full-size cooker with four hobs and an oven and – of all things – a full-size stainless steel “extractor” hood which, to me, doesn’t seem like a wise use of one cubic metre.
 Such is the power of aspiration.
 The microflat also has the two other aspirational symbols of balcony and flatscreen TV, both compromised but nonetheless present, competing for wallspace.

 The idea was to build these in inner-city areas but land values have no doubt prevented that.
-These places lose their charm when they’re sited on land that makes them worthwhile to build.
-It would be great if small living spaces could be located in supporting and/or lively neighbourhoods but such neighbourhoods tend to add more value to upmarket apartments.
+These places lose their value when they’re sited on land that makes them feasible to build.
+It’d be great if small living spaces could be located in supporting and/or lively neighbourhoods but such neighbourhoods tend to add more value to upmarket apartments.
 The only way out of this is to locate microflats in areas that are distinctly unattractive to other markets.
 Families are easy to discourage, businesses less so.

 With a micro-flat, the bed seems to continually be a problem.
 Having a separate bedroom like the Piercy Connor apartment means that one third of the space is not fully used or appreciated 24 hours a day.
 This is not clever but may be a difficult habit to break.
 Having said that, it’s not a particularly Japanese thing to sleep in a bed but, in Nakagin, it made sense to double-up on the seating and the bedspace instead of doing something clever with either or both of them.
 There’s just the one and only one nice place to be.
 The Japanese would think of it as a floor and sit on it and when it came to sleep, sleep on it.
 Us, we’d think of it as a day bed that can be used for sitting or sleeping.